| Weapons

 interested if anyone has information to the contrary.
 20mm mounts are available from

-configuration.
+HR Products (call Floating Drydock) in either twin or single configuration.
 I scratchbuilt singles, since the Cushing was fitted with them.
 I started

 with a piece of stainless tube and brass wire, and created the barrel.
 The springs were